marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 Once you specify the name of the header, the middleware will use that header to set the `HttpContext` properties.

 ### How to diagnose when forwarded headers are not working?
-You should set the logging to `Debug` level and look for the logs from the middleware.
+You should set the logging to `Debug` level for the `Microsoft.AspNetCore` in `appsettings.json` and look for the logs from the middleware.
 It will generate warning logs when the header criteria is not met.
 Some log samples are:
 - Unknown proxy: {RemoteIpAndPort}
-- Unparsable IP: {IpAndPortText}
+- UnParsable IP: {IpAndPortText}

 But if you cannot figure out and require help, you can read the code of the middleware [here](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/HttpOverrides/src/ForwardedHeadersMiddleware.cs)